 The average dealership misses 23% of all inbound calls.
 The miss rate rises sharply after 6 PM and on weekends, exactly when staffing is thinnest and a buyer has finally found time to call.
 At an average repair order value of $450 and a 74% phone-to-appointment conversion rate, every unanswered call is a statistically probable lost service appointment.

-That’s not a staffing problem.
-That’s a coverage infrastructure problem.
+That is not a staffing problem.
+That is a coverage infrastructure problem.

 An automotive answering service closes that gap.
-It ensures every call, sales, service, parts, or finance, reaches a qualified responder, whether that’s a live agent, a virtual receptionist, or an AI system trained on dealership workflows.
+It ensures every call across sales, service, parts, and finance reaches a qualified responder, whether that is a live agent, a virtual receptionist, or an AI system trained on dealership workflows.

 This guide covers the 10 best automotive answering services for car dealerships in 2026, how they compare across price, features, and integrations, and how to choose the right one based on your store’s size, call volume, and department emphasis.